-This book set a record for the longest I have ever had to wait for an on hold item at the Seattle Library.
-Was the 4.5 month wait worth it?
+This book set a record for the longest I have ever had to wait for an on-hold item at the Seattle Library.
+Was the 4.5 months wait worth it?

 Still, admit that you cook with lard and people will react like you keep a loaded gun in your kid’s room.

 Having been a long time critic of what parents feed their kids, but having no experience feeding a child, this book was good for me.
 It taught me there is a path that exposes kids to a wide variety of food, but that there is also compromise.
 This is an excellent book for parents, people who like humorous writing, cooking fans, and the people of Seattle.